-VOTE-BY-MAIL VOTER BALLOTS RETURNED: Deadline for the Registrar of Voters to receive vote-by-mail ballots by mail or in person is November 4, 2014, 8:00 p.m.
+VOTE-BY-MAIL VOTER BALLOTS RETURNED: Deadline for the Registrar of Voters to receive vote-by-mail ballot in person is November 8, 2016, 8:00 p.m.
 A voter may deliver his/her vote-by-mail ballot in person to any polling place in the county by the close of the polls on Election Day.
-If a vote-by-mail voter is unable to return the ballot, he/she may designate his/her spouse, child, parent, grandparent, grandchild, brother, sister, or a person residing in the same household to return the ballot. §§ 3017, 3020, 14212
+If a vote-by-mail voter is unable to return the ballot, he/she may designate his/her spouse, child, parent, grandparent, grandchild, brother, sister, or a person residing in the same household to return the ballot.

-Last day a military or overseas voter who is living outside of the United States (or is called for military service within the United States after October 28, 2014) may return his/her ballot by facsimile transmission.
+Last day a military or overseas voter who is living outside of the United States (or is called for military service within the United States after November 1, 2016), may return his/her ballot by facsimile transmission.
 To be counted, the ballot returned by facsimile transmission must be received by the elections official no later than Election Day, 8:00 p.m. and must be accompanied by an identification envelope and a signed Oath of Declaration. §§ 3101(e), 3106, 3110, 3111, 3118, 14212